Swiss National Museum

-The Swiss National Museum (Landesmuseum) is a museum in Zurich, Switzerland's largest city, adjacent to Central Station and the Platzspitz park.
+The Swiss National Museum (Landesmuseum, Musée national) is a museum in Zurich, Switzerland's largest city, adjacent to Zürich Hauptbahnhof (main railway station) and the Platzspitz park.
 It is part of the Musée Suisse Group, which is itself affiliated with the Federal Office of Culture.

 Architecture

 The museum building of 1898 in the historicist style was built by Gustav Gull in the form of the French Renaissance city chateaus.
 His impressive architecture with dozens of towers, courts and his astonishing park on a peninsula between the rivers Sihl and Limmat has become one of the main sights of the Old Town district of Zurich.
 Its inauguration was filmed by François-Henri Lavanchy-Clarke, the first non-french concessionary of the Lumière brothers.
 Due to increasing space constraints, the museum was expanded between 2013 and 2016.